AqwamCreates/DataPredict/docs/API/Others/ModelParametersMerger.md

 * modelType: The type where the model falls under.
 Available options are "regression", "classification" and "clustering".

 * mergeType: Sets how a new ModelParameters is generated from given multiple ModelParameters.
-Available options are "average", "weightedAverage", "weightedAverageEqual", and "best".
+Available options are:

+ * average

+ * weightedAverage

+ * weightedAverageEqual

+ * best

+ * custom

 #### Returns: